Patriarchal Traditional Marriage, Equality in Marriage, Gay Marriage

 Patriarchal Traditional Marriage

 The orthodox view of sexual ethics has been in the context of the patriarchal traditional marriage of the past few millennia -- a relationship of ownership and domination of a husband over his wife.
 Remnants of traditional marriage are still commonly found in modern American marriages, and elsewhere.
 In a traditional wedding ceremony, the father “gives away” the bride to the groom.
 This property transaction is, I speculate, a remnant of the practice of the father selling his daughter to the groom for a bride price, such as for a negotiated number of goats or ounces of gold.
 It is still common for the bride to take her husband's last name.
 Some Americans still use quaint dominant-subordinate expressions like “head of the household” in reference to a husband as a matter of right of position lording it over his wife.
-It was less than 40 years ago that American law gave a woman the right to bank credit in her own name.
+It was less than 50 years ago that American law, in 1974 in the Equal Credit Opportunity Act, gave a woman the right to bank credit in her own name.

 In traditional marriage, the basic concept is: this man owns this woman, given (or sold) to him a virgin by her father, and henceforth her body is his alone.
 Her children will be his from his impregnating her.
 She and they have his surname.
 They are bound by laws of state and religion to serve and obey him.
 Traditional marriage is all about domination and possession.